Responsible Data Discovery - Agent Setup

 Recommended Configuration:

-- Egress rules can be set to only allow connections to the DataGrail API (ip: 52.36.177.91) and the source of the docker image
+- Egress rules set to only allow connections to your DataGrail domain and the source of the Docker image.

 DataGrail has Terraform configuration files to help you get started.
 Please reach out to your engagement manager for more information.